wzulfikar/lifelog/programming/php/TDD_with_Gulp_and_Laravel_Elixir.md

 using `phpspec`, you can start defining ur spec with something this: `phpspec describe UserRegistration`

 run the spec using `phpspec run` and it will create `UserRegistration` class if you have not created it.

+if have problem with phpspec keep asking to create class even it exists, check this: https://github.com/phpspec/phpspec/issues/585